tmarois/Filebase/README.md

 ## (6) Validation *(optional)*

 When invoking `save()` method, the document will be checked for validation rules (if set).
 These rules MUST pass in order for the document to save.
-The rules will shoot off an error message if validation has failed.

 ```php
 $db = new \Filebase\Database([